chaanakyaaM/max_nhl_scraper/README.md

 ## Acknowledgments

-Special thanks to all contributors (just me for now) and users of nhl_scraper.
+Special thanks to all contributors (just me for now) and users of max_nhl_scraper.